k6jca/Brooks-Shera-GPSDO/README.md

 I have also included a PDF of a printout scan of Shera's PIC code (Rev. 1.28).
-Please feel free to verify this source code to my model.
+Please feel free to verify this source code against my model.
 (And my apologies for the PDF -- the actual source code file disappeared long long ago).

 Please note that I might have made a mistake in my equations, assumptions,